Bryson69/Page-Animation/README.md

-<h1 align="center"></h1>
+<h1 align="center">Page Animation</h1>

 ## Description
-Page Animaton with Javascript
+Page Animation with Javascript
-Beautiful product card using html and css, contains an image, title, price.
+Beautiful product card using HTML and CSS, contains an image, title, price.

-## Click on the live site to see its effects [Product card]()
+## Click on the live site to see its effects [Page Animation]()

 # Support and Contacts